mernstackpro/flutter_codebase/README.md

 ## Project Title
 This project is an BMI calculator where users can check its BMI easily through the app.
-User will be awarded prizes/points based on the draw system.

 ## Description
-This App is a user-friendly tool designed to calculate your Body Mass Index (BMI) effortlessly.
-It offers a sleek, intuitive interface, allowing users to input their height and weight to receive instant BMI results and health status.
+This App is a user-friendly tool designed to calculate your Body Mass Index (BMI) easily.
+It offers a simple, attractive interface, allowing users to input their height and weight to receive instant BMI results and health status.
 Perfect for tracking fitness goals and maintaining a healthy lifestyle.

 ## Features and Functionalities
 - User-Friendly Interface
-- Instant BMI Calculation
+- Fast BMI Calculation
-- Health Status Display
+- Health Status Layout View
-- Metric and Imperial Units
+- Metric and Imperial Unit
-- History Tracking
-- Customizable Profiles
-- Health Tips
 - Responsive Design
-- Offline Functionality
-- Dark Mode

 ## Technology Stack
 - Flutter 3.0.0